-Published by Sarah Jackson, Editorial Assistant • One year ago
+Published by Sarah Jackson, Editorial Assistant • 2 years ago

 We consume plastics like a bad habit.

 What kind of container was your lunch packaged in today?
 What kind of cup did you enjoy your morning coffee in?
 What materials do you use—and then immediately dispose of—every day?
 These are questions I have been asking myself lately.

 I must admit, I use the plastic utensils and paper plates kept in my office kitchen quite frequently.
 Why?
 It’s convenient.
 I don’t use plastic like this at home, so why do I find myself being more wasteful at work?

 The truth of the matter is we live in a culture of disposability for the sake of convenience.
 Drilling oil out of the interior of our Earth changed the course of human history.
 Petroleum created a foundation for products that can be found nearly in everything we buy and use.
 Think: not one plastic bag that has been manufactured—ever—has decomposed yet.